-Homework: Reflecting on the Science Seminar

-Now that the Science Seminar is over, think back on the claim you selected.
-After participating in the discussion, you may have changed your mind about which claim is best.
-Describe your current thinking by answering the questions below.

-What best explains the pattern of volcanic activity and earthquakes on the Jalisco Block? (check one)

-- Claim 1: Convergent movement between the Jalisco Block and the Rivera Plate best explains the pattern of volcanic activity and earthquakes on the Jalisco Block. - Claim 2: Divergent movement of the Jalisco Block away from the North American Plate best explains the pattern of volcanic activity and earthquakes on the Jalisco Block.

-Did the Science Seminar cause you to change your thinking about the claims?
+Name Date: Homework: Reflecting on the Science Seminar the dis nat the Science Seminar is over, think back on the claim you selected.
+After participating in cussion, you may have changed your mind about which claim is best.
+Describe your current g by answering the questions below.
+What I est explains the pattern of volcanic activity and earthquakes on the Jalisco Block? (check one) Claim 1: Convergent movement between the Jalisco Block and the Rivera Plate best explains the pattern of volcanic activity and earthquakes on the Jalisco Block.
+Claim 2: Divergent movement of the Jalisco Block away from the North American Plate best explains the pattern of volcanic activity and earthquakes on the Jalisco Block.
+Did th e Science Seminar cause you to change your thinking about the claims?
 Explain your answer.